jicksta/threejs-collada-physics/README.md

 the moment this importer does not support .dae files exported from a Sketchup document that has groups.
 You must explode your groups before exporting.

-*Note: You will notice that the collision detection and movement experiences are inadequate.
-This is partially due to the physics engines, partially how the physics engine is setup, and partially how slow JavaScript is.
-I will use this project as a way of developing the best microframework for navigating a 3D world.
-If you have ideas for how this can be improved, feel free to send me a message on Github.*

 The COLLADA meshes are loaded into the physics engine by iterating over every face in the COLLADA document and creating a non-movable triangular mesh rigid body.
 The standard `THREE.ColladaLoader` parses the COLLADA XML, although it should be noted that it does not fully support all of COLLADA's features yet.

 ![building.skp Sketchup file](https://img.skitch.com/20120330-84191a9e41kdqkjufymwupb8xs.png)